 I support the positions of the Forum on Educational Accountability’s “Empowering Schools and Improving Learning” and the Joint Organizational Statement on No Child Left Behind.
 “The signatories to the ‘Joint Statement’ emphasize the need to shift the No Child Left Behind law from applying sanctions for failing to raise test scores to supporting states and localities and holding them accountable as they work to make the systemic changes that improve student learning”.

 Yes.
 Standardized testing measures only a student’s ability to take the test.
 That alone is not an accurate measure of success.
 Standardized testing should only be a small part of measuring the educational success of a child, teacher, school, or district.
 The current frequency of mandated testing is far too high.
 I would like to see it drop to, at the most, 3rd, 6th, 9th, and 12th grades.
 Money saved from such frequent testing would be better used towards smaller class sizes, lower teacher to student ratios, and other invaluable resources.
-The measuring of success and learning must include information from multiple sources to include teacher input, student progress, classroom work, and other evidence of student learning.
+The measuring of success and learning must include information from multiple sources to include teacher input, student progress, classroom work, and other evidence of student learning.4.
+Local school boards have been increasingly subject to state and federal mandates.
+Do school board members have an obligation to think independently about whether those mandates are good for kids?
+If so, what should a school board member do if he or she concludes that those mandates are not in the best interests of the kids, or are contrary to our community’s values?
+(See this post.)

 I will do everything possible with the board, and in my own life, to help effect the recommendations of the Forum on Education Accountability in the district, the state, and the country.
 See http://www.edaccountability.org/Empowering_Schools_Statement.html.
 As they shouldn’t be the primary source of the evaluation of the student, I will also fight standardized testing results being used as the primary evaluation source of teachers, principals, and schools.
 Working on this with our state and federal leaders, and the Members of the Senate Health, Education, Labor and Pensions Committee is imperative.

-Work to satisfy them only as much as necessary to receive continued funding, look for other sources of funding, bringing hypocrisy out into the light, and actively engage the entire community in placing pressure on the state and federal government to make positive change now.
+Work to satisfy them only as much as necessary to receive continued funding, look for other sources of funding, bringing hypocrisy out into the light, and actively engage the entire community in placing pressure on the state and federal government to make positive change now.5.
+Do you support the current pervasive use of token rewards to get students to comply with school rules?
+If not, what role should the school board take in reining that practice in?

 “Do school board members have an obligation to think independently about whether those mandates are good for kids?”
 Of course we do, a board member’s obligation is to serve the best interests of their schools and their entire community regardless of their personal views or governmentally mandated current opinion.